ThibHlln/torrentpy/README.md

 # TORRENTpy - An open-source tool for TranspORt thRough the catchmEnt NeTwork

-SMARTpy is an open-source framework for water, solutes, and particules through lumped and semi-distributed catchments in Python.
-It is licensed under GNU GPL-3.0 (see license file provided).
-SMART is a top-down rainfall-runoff model composed of a soil moisture accounting component and a routing component.
-It requires rainfall and potential evapotranspiration time series, it features a set of ten parameters, and it yields a discharge time series.
+TORRENTpy is an open-source framework for water, solutes, and particules transport through lumped and semi-distributed catchments in Python.
+It is licensed under GNU GPL-3.0 (see [licence file](LICENCE.md) provided).
+The framework simulates the hydrological fluxes using top-down catchment models that can be applied at the catchment scale or at the sub-catchment scale.
+Water quality models can complement the catchment models to simulate the water-borne transport of contaminants (both solutes and particles) at the scale where the catchment models are applied (i.e. catchment scale or sub-catchment scale).

+## List of Models currently available in TORRENTpy

+* Rainfall-Runoff Models:
+	* `SMART` model (catchment runoff + river routing)

+* Water Quality Models:
+	* `INCA` model (catchment runoff + river routing)

 ## Version History

-* 1.0.0 [01 Jul 2018]: First version of SMARTpy
+* 0.1.0 [08 Jul 2018]: First version of TORRENTpy